You can join the NHS by taking an apprenticeship!

-We’ve been involved in designing the national apprenticeship standards and are using this as an opportunity to introduce new apprenticeship entry routes into the NHS, including our new Clinical Associate in Psychology role which launches in 2020.
+We helped to design the national apprenticeship standards.
+We are using this role to introduce new apprenticeship entry routes into the NHS, including our Clinical Associate in Psychology role which won a HSJ award in 2022.

 Apprenticeships will usually last from anywhere between 12 months and four years.

-Every role must comply with the national apprenticeship standards which you can take a look at here.
+Every role must comply with the national apprenticeship standards.

 We currently employee apprentices in 19 different roles across the Trust.

 These include clinical roles as a support worker or in our pharmacy team and corporate roles such as business administration, catering and maintenance.

 If there is a career that you would like to pursue as an apprenticeship, contact us to discuss how we could help.